-Pepsi is a household name of one of the world’s most favorite and most demanded carbonated beverage.
+Pepsi is a household name of one of the world’s most favorite and most demanded carbonated beverages.
 This soft drink is so famous that even childhood memories are connected with it.
-Pepsi, being highly sought after drink, is found in every food café, every restaurant and in every house and every fridge.
+Pepsi, being highly sought after drink, is found in every food café, every restaurant, and in every house and every fridge.
 Be it any celebration, party, hang out, Pepsi makes a perfect celebration companion.
-For every decade, this soft drink has been able to make its place in almost every corner of the world.
+For every decade, this soft drink has been able to take its place in almost every corner of the world.
 Be it any place, any language, any tradition, this soft drink is a must.
 Have you ever turned the pages of history to find out what is the past of this soft drink?
 You must be wondering how to dig into the layers of time to unfold the past of Pepsi to know about it?
 Well, not a big problem to be concerned about.
 We are here.
 In the previous post, you came to know how Parle – G is manufactured and the history behind it.
-In this post, FoodRavel will take you to an adventurous but sweet journey of history of Pepsi.
+In this post, FoodRavel will take you to an adventurous but sweet journey of the history of Pepsi.
 Let us know all about Pepsi.

 What is Pepsi?

 If we talk about consumption, this drink takes the pride of being the one.
 As we move ahead with the facts and all about Pepsi, let’s have a look at history.
 Pepsi is manufactured by PepsiCo.
 At first, when this soft drink was made, it entered the market as Brad’s Drink in 1893.
 Then on August 28, 1898, was later renamed as was introduced as Pepsi – Cola.
 After changing the name from Brad’s Drink to Pepsi Cola, in 1961, it was again changed to Pepsi and that’s what became the world-famous name for this soft drink.
 It was marketed as “Pepsi – Cola Made With Real Sugar” in some parts of North America around 2014.
 No matter what the past was, people always prefer it and it has become a top, famous name for soft drinks.